Prevent Meningitis: Tips to Protect Your Teen

 Anyone traveling to or living where meningococcal disease is common

 People with certain immune system disorders or a damaged or missing spleen

 Is your teen planning on going to a sleep-away camp?
-Be sure your teen gets vaccinated for meningococcal disease if he or she hasn't received the vaccination already.
+Be sure your teen gets vaccinated for meningococcal disease if he or she hasn't received the vaccination already (current recommendations call for the first dose at ages 11 or 12, with a booster at age 16).
 Close contact with other kids at camp puts your younger teen at increased risk just as college dormitories do.

 Meningitis Prevention: Avoid the Spread of Disease